-JEA's natural gas cash flow hedges consisted of swap agreements for either a 3-month or 12-month period, covering calendar years 2020 through 2024.
+JEA's natural gas cash flow hedges consisted of swap agreements, covering calendar years 2022 through 2031.
 These hedges were valued using prices observed on commodities exchanges and/or using industry-standard valuation techniques, such as option modeling or discounted cash flows techniques, incorporating both observable and unobservable valuation inputs, which placed them at Level 3 in the fair value hierarchy.
+At September 30, 2022, deferred credits of \$267,808 were included in accumulated increase in fair value of hedging derivatives and deferred charges of \$1,351 were included in accumulated decrease in fair value of hedging derivatives on the statement of net position.
 At September 30, 2021, deferred credits of \$150,453 were included in accumulated increase in fair value of hedging derivatives on the statement of net position.
-At September 30, 2020, deferred credits of \$11,944 were included in accumulated increase in fair value of hedging derivatives and deferred charges of \$1,998 were included in accumulated decrease in fair value of hedging derivatives on the statement of net position.